 28. What happens after Fluid Attacks reports a vulnerability?

-in order to plan and execute corrective measures
+vulnerability in order to plan and execute corrective measures to remove

 29. What communication does Fluid Attacks provide?
 When?
 How?

 For Continuous Hacking, communication takes place between developers and

 hackers on a day-to-day basis via

 ASM.
 In One-shot Hacking,

 communication is handled through the project manager (

 point of contact (

 30. How does Fluid Attacks know a vulnerability has been eliminated or remediated?